bobbydilley/lindbergh-loader/README.md

 | 1           | Player 1 Start |
 | Right Click | Reload         |
 | Left Click  | Shoot          |

+Controls can be modified in the `lindbergh.conf` file.

 ## Thanks